keycloak/keycloak-containers/server-kubernetes/README.md

 ## Environment Variables

-### KUBE_NAMESPACE
+### POD_NAMESPACE

 Uses 'default' kubernetes namespace by default.
+Config for KUBE_PING.

-### POD_NAME
+### POD_IP

 See config YAML below.
-Uses the Kubernetes Pod name which will remove warning "WFLYTX0013: The node-identifier attribute on the /subsystem=transactions is set to the default value.
+Uses the Kubernetes Pod IP address for node-identifier forwill remove warning "WFLYTX0013: The node-identifier attribute on the /subsystem=transactions is set to the default value.
 This is a danger for environments running multiple servers.
 Please make sure the attribute value is unique."

 ### CACHE_OWNERS